freedomofpress/encryption-works/encryption_works.md

 As with OTR, both parties need to be using the app for the encryption to work.
 Signal uses your device's data connection (or wifi), and so users don't incur SMS fees.

+Signal also makes it possible for you to verify the cryptographic identities of the people you communicate with.
+This is not possible in iMessage -- the key fingerprints are totally hidden from and inaccessible to the end user.

 It's important to remember what these apps can and can't do -- while they will encrypt your conversations and log less metadata than traditional text messaging (the servers don't keep logs of who called who), you still have to use a valid cellphone number to sign up and, as always, beware of malware on your device.

 ### Doesn't Apple Provide End-To-End Encryption?